purwar1997/Sign-in-Form/Readme.md

 ## Description

 This project is a simple sign-in form created using HTML and Bootstrap CSS.
-I have also used a little bit of CSS to design form elements.
+I have also added a little bit of CSS to design form elements.

 ### Preview of the sign-in form :-